angelgldh/angelgldh/README.md

 - Bachelor's in **Engineering** (Major in Biomedical Engineering): I chose Biomedical Engineering because I always wanted to apply engineering thinking and quantitative methods to high-impact real-world problems.
 And what is more "high-impact-and-real-world" than healthcare?
 However, as I progressed in my career, I realized that the Data Science field was the best driver to achieve this goal.

+Thanks for reading until here, I hope you enjoyed knowing a bit more about myself and my interests.
+Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/angel-garcia-lopez-de-haro/)

 <!--